ikbendewilliam/flutter_flame_architecture/README.md

 ## Goal of the package

-To support in the development of games using flutter and flame
+To support in the development of games using Flutter and Flame

-Flame gives you the platform to develop games with flutter, but it doesn't feel like flutter anymore.
+Flame gives you the platform to develop games with Flutter, but it doesn't feel like Flutter anymore.
 The issue lies in the lack of widgets and existing structure.

-This package should provide a way to fix this.
+This package attempts to fix this.

-Redeveloping default flutter widgets (with basic functionality) like:
+Redeveloping default Flutter widgets (with basic functionality) like:
 - [x] Center
 - [x] Column
 - [x] Container